Online gambling licence? Only after two years of not offering gambling aimed specifically at the Netherlands

 - Did the provider use advertising aimed at the Dutch market on the radio, on television or in print media?

-- Did the provider own one or more domain names that combine references to games of chance with terms that typically pertain to the Netherlands?
+- Did the provider own one or more domain names that combine references to gambling with terms that typically pertain to the Netherlands?

-- Did the website(s) on which the games of chance were offered contain one or more characteristics that suggest that they were targeting the Netherlands?
+- Did the website(s) on which the gambling were offered contain one or more characteristics that suggest that they were targeting the Netherlands?

 Providers will be ineligible for a licence if one or more of these criteria apply.
 The Ksa will consider the two years prior to the submission date.
-For example, if a company were to apply for a licence on 15 August 2020, having offered online games of chance specifically aimed at the Dutch market since 15 August 2018 would make that company ineligible.
+For example, if a company were to apply for a licence on 15 August 2020, having offered online gambling specifically aimed at the Dutch market since 15 August 2018 would make that company ineligible.

 Design of the licensing procedure

 The Netherlands Gambling Authority is in the process of setting up the licensing procedure.
 The Ministry of Justice and Security is currently drafting the subordinate legislation related to the Remote Gambling Act.
 The draft policy rule in response to the Postema motion dovetails with this process.
 As soon as the subordinate legislation has been finalised, the Ksa will be able to draft the definitive licence conditions.
-The Ksa expects that it will be possible to submit licence applications from 1 July 2020, with the online gambling market opening on 1 January 2021.
+The Ksa expects that it will be possible to submit licence applications from 1 January 2021, with the online gambling market opening half a year later.